warren-bank/mirror-XMail-mail-server/Readme.txt

 	define "davidel" as alias for "dlibenzi" in "maticad" domain.

-	"maticad"	"foo*bog"	"dlibenzi"
+	"maticad"	"foo*bog"	"homer@internal-domain.org"

-	define an alias for all users whose name start with  foo  and end with  bog.
+	define an alias for all users whose name start with  foo  and end with  bog that point to the locally handled account  homer@internal-domain.org.

 	"maticad"	"??trips"	"travels"